-About ten years ago, I graduated from university.
-I got my first job, and I got my first paycheck.
-It felt great, as I work hard to earn it.
-Even though it’s not a lot of money.
-I felt that I got enough money to spend.
-It was the first time I got this feeling, but it was the last time as well.
-I never felt I had enough money, as my spending kept increasing at the same time.
-And I realized I enjoyed getting paid, more than I enjoyed going to work.
+I graduated from university about ten years ago.
+I obtained my first job and received my first salary.
+It felt fantastic, especially because I worked so hard to earn it.
+I felt I had enough money to spend, although it wasn’t much.
+It was the first time I’d had this feeling, but it was also the last time.
+My spending kept increasing, so I never felt like I had enough money anymore.
+And I realized that getting paid was more enjoyable than going to work.

-Until we talk about our marriage.
-About two years ago, my girlfriend had a plan to get married.
-When a woman gets a plan, everything has changed.
-She became very strict.
-The problem is I don’t have a lot of savings.
-She said, “it doesn’t matter, we can start saving money today for our future.”
-My girlfriend is a nice person, but she started to control me and forced me to save money with her.
+It had been roughly two years since we discussed our marriage, and my girlfriend had made plans to marry.
+Everything changes when a woman has a dream.
+She became stern.
+The issue was that I didn’t have much in the way of savings.
+“It doesn’t matter,” she responded, “we can start saving money for our future today.”
+My girlfriend was a pleasant lady, but she began to control me and compel me to save money with her.

-Having a car is a big expense.
-Between my girlfriend and my car, that is the question.
-These are two options, and I can only choose one.
-Of course, I chose my girlfriend, therefore I sold my car to save money.
-I miss my car so much, it travelled with me everywhere with lots of good memories.
-I still remember my girlfriend said to me “wow your car is so beautiful”.
-But now I need to give up my car key to the new buyer.
-I held the car key and did not want to let it go.
-Eventually, it was heartbreaking to see my car leave me.
-At that moment, I know how much I love my girlfriend.
+Having a car was an expensive investment.
+That is the choice between my girlfriend and my car.
+There were only two options available to me, and I could only choose one.
+Naturally, I chose my girlfriend.
+As a result, I decided to sell my car to save money.
+I miss my automobile terribly; it accompanied me everywhere and provided me with many happy memories.
+“Wow, your car is gorgeous,” my girlfriend said to me at the time.
+However, I now had to hand over my car key to the new owner.
+I was clutching the car key and didn’t want to let go.
+It was very painful to abandon my car.
+That’s when I realized how much I love my girlfriend.